AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor.md

 The Editor 2.0 currently do not support the following:

 - Layout view for DITA maps
-- Authoring workflows with Track changes.
+- Authoring with Track Changes enabled is not supported; any existing tracked changes are preserved and treated as regular content
-- Citation management
+- New citations cannot be added; any existing citations in the content are preserved
-- Image resizing capabilities
+- Image resizer in Author view

 **Parent topic:**[Author content using Experience Manager Guides](authoring-content-xml-doc.md)